-16. Punishment for offence for which no punishment is provided. - Whoever contravenes any provision of this Act or any rule or order made, or any licence, permit or authorisation issued hereunder, for which no punishment is separately provided in this Chapter, shall be punishable with imprisonment for a term which may extend to [three years and fine].
+16. Punishment for offence for which no punishment is provided - Whoever contravenes any provision of this Act or any rule or order made, or any licence, permit or authorisation issued here-under, for which no punishment is separately provided in this Chapter, shall be punishable with imprisonment for a term which may extend to one year, or with fine which may extend to five thousand rupees, or with both. :

-17. Obstructions to officers Whoever hinders or obstructs any officer in the performance of his functions under this Act or willfully furnishes to such officer any information which is, to his knowledge or belief, false in material particulars shall be punishable with rigorous imprisonment for a term which may extend to three years, [and fine but shall not be less than one year and fine].
+17. Obstructions to officers.-Whoever hinders or obstructs any officer in the performance of his functions under this Act or willfully furnishes to such officer any information which is, to his knowledge or belief, false in material particulars shall be punishable with rigorous imprisonment for a term which may extend to three years, or with fine, or with both.

-18. Limit of fine, etc.- Where for any offence under this Act no amount of minimum fine has been fixed, the Special Court shall impose a fine keeping in view the quality and quantity of the narcotic drug, psychotropic substance or controlled substance involved in the commission of such offence.
+18. Limit of fine, etc.-Where for any offence under this Act no amount of minimum fine has been fixed, the Special Court shall impose a fine keeping in view the ~ quality and quantity of the narcotic drug, psychotropic substance or controlled substance involved in the commission of such offence.

-19. Forfeiture of assets of an offender.- Notwithstanding anything contained in section 13, where the Special Court finds a person guilty of an offence punishable under this Act and sentences him to imprisonment for [one year or above], the Court shall order that his assets derivable from trafficking in narcotic substances shall stand forfeited to the Federal Government unless it is satisfied, for which the burden of proof shall rest on the accused, that they or any part thereof, have not been so acquired.
+19. Forfeiture of assets of an offender.-Notwithstanding anything contained in section 13, where the Special Court finds a person guilty of an offence punishable under this Act and sentences him to imprisonment for a term exceeding three years, the Court shall also order that his assets derivable from trafficking in narcotic substances shall stand forfeited to the Federal Government unless it is satisfied, for which the burden of proof shall rest on the accused, that they or any part thereof, have not been so acquired. .